tomrobin/hassio-addons/dss_monocle-gateway-beta/README.md

 [![Support my work on Paypal][paypal-shield]][paypal]

-This add-on allows you to run Monocle Gateway within Home Assistant
+This add-on allows xxx you to run Monocle Gateway within Home Assistant

 ## Features